Finishing up the story of David, King of Israel and Judah - We left off with things going pretty well for David as he repeatedly defeats his enemies.

 In the meantime, Joab is kicking the Ammonites’ butts and tells David to come take a city or they will name it after Joab instead.
 David does, and takes the defeated king’s crown, a big shiny one too.
 Not a good time for the Ammonites, as he takes all their cities.
 See, not all so bad.
 Except. . .

 . . . something creepy happens.
-One of David’s sons, Amnon, follows in love with his sister, Tamar – I think a half-sister.
-On the advice of David’s brother he pretends to be sick and tricks her into coming into his bedroom.
+One of David’s sons, Amnon, follows in love with his sister, Tamar – I think she was a half-sister, but you can tell the author wasn't any happier for it.
+On the advice of David’s brother, his uncle, he pretends to be sick and tricks her into coming into his bedroom.
 Then he tries to have his way with her.
 She tries to talk him out of it, so, he rapes her.
 Then she doesn’t want to leave, because that would be a worse shame (I guess) and just like that, he now hates her more than he loved her.
 So, he has her thrown out.
 Their brother Absalom hears about it and tells her to relax, and she lives in his house, a bitter woman.
 Absalom says nothing to Amnon, but two years later he gets David to send Amnon on a trip with him and he has him killed.
 David hears about it back home and mistakenly thinks all his sons are dead, but that just turned out to be a silly rumor.
-It is little touches like that which make you think maybe there is some historical basis for it as there is just no point to the plot twist.
+It is little touches like that which make you think maybe there is some historical basis for it as there is just no point to that plot twist.
 Still, Absalom flees and for three years stayed away.
 But David, knowing Absalom had avenged the rape of his sister, had already forgiven him.
 Kind of.
 I mean, families fight, right?
+Seriously, it is more than a thousand years to early to say it, but Jeeeeesus, what a group.

-Absalom comes to Jerusalem, and was now king.
+Absalom comes to Jerusalem, and is now king.
 He asked his advisor Ahithophel (say that three times fast) what to do.
 This is what Ahithophel tells him:

 That would probably get big ratings, even today.
 But it would have to be on cable.

 Both Absalom and David thought Ahithophel gave great advice.
 But Absalom also calls for Hashei, who is David’s secret mole in Jerusalem, and charged by David with countering whatever sound advice Ahithophel gives.
-Leave aside sleeping with David's concubines, Hashei gives what sounds to me like the same advice Ahithophel gave, although waiting a little longer to attack.
-But, for some reason, it seems like better advice to Absalom.
+Leave aside sleeping with David's concubines, Hashei gives what sounds to me like the same advice Ahithophel gave, although having him wait a little longer to attack.
+For some reason, it seems like better advice to Absalom.

 And if you think Ahithophel would figure it all out and ruin Hashai’s schemes, think again.
 The big baby went back to his hometown and hung himself.
 Once again, things are looking up for David.
 The two armies prepare to fight.
 His men persuade David to stay behind but he asks them to be gentle with Absalom for his sake.
 But Absalom is riding on his mule when his hair gets tangled in a tree branch and he’s left hanging there.
 How is that even possible?
 Joab and his men kill him and bury him in a pit.
 Maybe they did it gently.